 More than 70 percent of residents are from Tenerassim/Tanintharyi Region in Burma/Myanmar, with 22 percent from Karen/Kayin State and around 5 percent from Mon State.

 The camp was formed in May 1997 as a result of a consolidation of two former sites following offensives that year in Tenasserim/Tanintharyi Region and Dooplaya District of Karen/Kayin State.

 Initially, living conditions were very rudimentary, with plastic sheeting for roofing and lack of adequate space between dwellings.
 Nowadays, houses have more suitable grass thatch roofs.

 The camp lies directly opposite the Mon resettlement site of Halockhani—a collective name for an area consisting of five resettlement sites.

 Due to its isolated location, the camp is off the mains electricity grid.
 The camp office and health and education centres have access to power from electric generators.
 Some households also have access to these to recharge vehicle batteries to power residential lighting.

 |Breakdown by Ethnicity|

 In 2005, the Royal Thai Government gave approval for resettlement opportunities to be offered to camp residents.
-As of December 2013, 2,586 persons had departed from the camp.
-The majority had resettled in the USA.
+As of September 2017, a total of 3,249 persons had departed from the camp, according to IOM data.
+The majority resettled in the USA.